Becoming a Member of SDS

 These guys help SDS out in the back ground.
 Whether it be fundraising, organising events, IT support, graphic design, any and all help is greatly appreciated.
 Tell us what your specialty is and we will have a role just for you!

-If you are interested in becoming a member of SDS please complete our Expression of Interest form.
+If you are interested in becoming a member of SDS please email us.